 Insulation

-Insulation, an optional add-on for any type of garage, is something to consider if you plan to spend time in the garage.
-Types of insulation include spray foam, blown-in, and batting, with costs ranging from $1–$5 per square foot, or $400–$2,000 for the average two-car garage size.
+Insulation is an optional add-on you must consider if you plan to spend time in the garage.
+Types of insulation include spray foam, blown-in, and batting, with costs ranging from $0.47–$4.50 per square foot or $188–$1,800 for the average 2-car garage size.

 Insulating a garage can also come in handy.
 Since metal conducts heat, insulation helps regulate the temperature.